 Curated by: Giovanna Mori, Alessia Alberti

-From 11 September to 15 December 2019, the Sala dei Ducali of the Castello Sforzesco in Milan welcomes the exhibition "Around Leonardo.
+From 11 September to 15 December 2019, the Sala dei Ducali of the Sforzesco Castle in Milan hosts the exhibition "Around Leonardo.
 Graphic works from the Milanese collections".
-The exhibition, curated by Giovanna Mori and Alessia Alberti, the result of the collaboration between the Veneranda Biblioteca Ambrosiana and the Castello Sforzesco, focuses on the fortune and spread of some of Leonardo da Vinci's graphic inventions, and is part of the program of "Leonardo never seen" which contains all the initiatives organized at the Castello Sforzesco, on the occasion of the celebrations of the 500th anniversary of the death of the Tuscan genius.
+The exhibition, curated by Giovanna Mori and Alessia Alberti, fruit of the collaboration between the Veneranda Biblioteca Ambrosiana and the Castello Sforzesco, focuses on the fortune and the diffusion of some graphic inventions by Leonardo da Vinci, and is part of the program of "Leonardo never seen" which contains all the initiatives organized at the Castello Sforzesco, on the occasion of the celebrations of the 500th anniversary of the death of the Tuscan genius.

-The exhibition presents nine precious and rare graphic works, realized between the nineties of the fifteenth century and the end of the sixteenth century, able to tell the success of the subjects treated by Leonardo, who left significant traces in the work of artists of his circle and for all the following centuries, coming from Milanese institutions such as the Veneranda Biblioteca Ambrosiana, the Collection of Prints "A. Bertarelli" and the Cabinet of Drawings of the Sforzesco Castle.
+The exhibition presents nine precious and rare graphic works, created between the nineties of the fifteenth century and the end of the sixteenth century, able to tell the success of the subjects treated by Leonardo, which have left significant traces in the work of artists of his circle and for everyone. the following centuries, coming from Milanese institutions such as the Veneranda Biblioteca Ambrosiana, the "A. Bertarelli" Collection of Prints and the Drawing Cabinet of the Castello Sforzesco.